 Expect some step-parent toe stepping

-It’s one thing to feel a little jealousy and another to act on it.
-Decide now that no matter your reaction on the inside, you’ll try your best to be ok with it and not let it affect your relationship with your kids.
-These are positive things for your child, and it’s best to put your step parent jealousy aside in the interest of your kids.
+It’s important to note that it’s one thing to feel a little jealousy, and another to act on it.
+Decide now that no matter your reaction on the inside, you’ll try your best to not let it affect your relationship with your kids.

 Focus on what you can control